What is a Fuel Catalyst and What Does it Do That Additives Don’t?

 Why Aren’t Additives and Treatments Fuel Catalysts?

 Simply, because they are not catalysts.
-A chemical compound is almost never a catalyst.
+A chemical compound is rarely a catalyst.
 Elemental compounds like can be catalysts, but there are no fossil fuels nor byproducts of fossil fuel refinement that are catalysts.

 Ethanol — one of the most common active ingredients in additives and treatments — is not a catalyst.
-At the least, ethanol is not a catalyst in any scientific sense of the word, nor with respect to the dictionary definition of a catalyst.
+At the least, ethanol is not a catalyst in any scientific sense of the word, nor concerning the dictionary definition of a catalyst.

 Noble metal catalysts comprise a portion of catalytic converters.
 Fuel catalysts also contain precious metal catalysts.
 Diesel fuel catalyst additives, fuel catalyst treatments, and any other chemical compounds — even though they are marketed with the word catalyst — typically do not contain catalysts.